Impact of Manager Coaching on Learning Transfer

 This focus on learning outcomes, rather than performance outcomes, has also influenced how learning has been designed and delivered for most of our industry’s history.
 More recently, it has been widely researched (and largely accepted) that learning and development, as usually conducted, does not create performance change at an acceptable rate.
 In fact, most estimates suggest that only about 15–20% of learning investments actually result in work performance changes.

 The Case for Manager Coaching

-Coaching programs—and, in particular, manager-led coaching—are growing in popularity.
-A study by the American Management Association indicates that 52% of organisations report having a coaching program in place and, of those that do not, 37% are planning to implement one.
+Coaching programmes—and, in particular, manager-led coaching—are growing in popularity.
+A study by the American Management Association indicates that 52% of organisations report having a coaching programme in place and, of those that do not, 37% are planning to implement one.

 Yet when managers are well-trained, studies show that manager coaching can have a positive impact on performance and employee engagement (Liu and Batt, 2010; Ellinger, Ellinger, Bachrach, Wang, and Bas, 2011).
 So, the key question is what makes for effective coaching preparation?
 There are several studies (Agarwal, Angst, and Magni, 2009; Gregory and Levy, 2011; Kim, 2014) that have identified critical skills that managers need to coach effectively, including the ability to:

 - use effective communication skills like listening and questioning